CIVT-DT: From VTV to CTV

-A yearlong dispute between CanWest and Shaw Communications for control of BCTV parent WIC's assets was ended in October 1999 with a deal that saw WIC's television holdings, among them BCTV, go to CanWest.
+In 1999, CanWest and Shaw Communications ended a year-long dispute for the assets of Western International Communications, parent of BCTV.
+In the deal, WIC's television holdings, among them BCTV, were sold to CanWest.
 CanWest already owned CKVU, and it was expected to have to sell one of CHAN or CKVU by the CRTC.
-CTV was said to be interested in possibly acquiring the dominant BCTV.
+CTV expressed interest in the possibility of acquiring the dominant BCTV.
 However, CanWest instead announced in February 2000 that it would sell CKVU, the existing Global station.
 That decision—which set up an affiliation switch to take place in 2001, postponed a year at the CRTC's direction—was immediately understood as making CIVT the new CTV station in British Columbia.
 It also caused a significant amount of program shuffling between BCTV and VTV for various series to which CTV held the rights.

 On September 1, 2001, CIVT-TV became "BC CTV", adopting a format and philosophy more in line with the rest of the CTV network and a name that seemed intended to be similar to BCTV.

 As part of the CTV switch, in lieu of chasing younger viewers, the station would focus more squarely on adults 25–54.
 Typifying the shift was CIVT securing the services of BCTV news anchors Pamela Martin and Bill Good to anchor the new CTV newscasts.
-Another impact was that, as CIVT had no over-the-air rebroadcasters in the rest of British Columbia, CTV's reach was diminished and Global's expanded.
+As CIVT had no over-the-air rebroadcasters in the rest of British Columbia, CTV's reach was diminished and Global's expanded.
 However, the CRTC authorized many cable providers throughout the province to begin carrying CIVT for the first time, ensuring the continuity of CTV programming on cable in areas where CHAN had previously provided it.
 After the switch to CTV, CIVT's early evening newscast supplanted that of CKVU-TV as the second-place program in the market.